Approximate Inverse Reinforcement Learning from Vision-based Imitation Learning: BACKGROUND

 \subsection{\acl{IL}}

-\ac{RL} is one way to train agents to maximize some notion of task-specific rewards.
-One of the major problems in \ac{RL} is the sample-inefficiency problem: the agents have to explore the action-state space without any prior knowledge of the environment or task.
-However, \ac{IL} uses supervised learning to train a control policy and bypass this sample-inefficiency problem.
-In \ac{IL}, a policy is trained to accomplish a specific task by mimicking an expert's control policy, which in most cases, is assumed to be optimal.
-Accordingly, \ac{IL} provides a safer training process.
-In this work, we will use sections of a network trained with End-to-End Imitation Learning (\ac{E2E}\ac{IL}) using \ac{MPC} as the expert policy.
-Literally, \ac{E2E}\ac{IL} trains agents to directly output optimal control actions given image data from cameras; End(sensor reading) to End(control).
+In \acp{IL} (\ac{IL}), a policy is trained to accomplish a specific task by mimicking an expert's control policy, which in most cases, is assumed to be optimal.
+In this work of perceptual control, we will use sections of a network trained with \acl{E2E} \acl{IL} (\ac{E2E}\ac{IL}) using \ac{MPC} as the expert policy.
+Literally, \ac{E2E}\ac{IL} trains agents to directly output optimal control actions given image data from cameras; end (sensor reading) to end (control).

 While \ac{IL} provides benefits in terms of sample efficiency, it does have drawbacks.
 Here, we shortly talk about three major problems in \ac{IL}.